temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Games-on-Networks-Peer-Effects.md

  - Maximal independent set - set S of nodes such that
    - no two nodes in S are linked, and
-   - every node in N is either in S or linked to a node in S
+   - every node in N is either in S or linked to a node in S ※ Only stable equilibria are specialist equilibria such that every non-specialist has two specialists in his or her neighborhood.
 ```
 # Exercise
 ```